bedourfouad/Netflix-Dashboard/README.md

 ### Features

 1. **Bar Chart:** Distribution of average ratings by genre, with number of titles.
-2. **KPIs:** Displaying total number of movies, average rating, and total votes.
+2. **KPIs:** Displaying the total number of movies, average rating, and total votes.
 3. **Top-Rated Titles Section:** Featuring the most popular movies and TV shows.
 4. **Country-wise Data Table:** Breaking down the number of titles, average rating, and votes per country.